You may wish to read an introduction to this section first.

 Mausoleum of Galla Placidia: stags at the sides of a pond ("As the hart panteth after the water brooks, so panteth my soul after thee, O God."
 Psalm 42 - King James Version).
 A detail of the decoration of the arch above the lunette with the stags can be seen in the image used as background for this page

-Two animals at the sides of an object is a decorative pattern used from the very beginning of civilization, but at Ravenna it was utilized with particular frequency (you might have noted it in the lintel), especially in the decoration of sarcophagi (it opens in another window).
+Two animals at the sides of an object is a decorative pattern used from the very beginning of civilization, but at Ravenna it was utilized with particular frequency (you might have noted it in the lintel), especially in the decoration of sarcophagi.
 Another interesting aspect of this mosaic is the significance acquired by water as a symbol of the True Faith.

-Mausoleum of Galla Placidia: St. Paul (left) and St. Peter (right) in the attire of Roman senators and two drinking doves representing Christians achieving Divine Grace (you may wish to see the doves at Mausoleo di S. Costanza in Rome, which is very interesting to compare with this mausoleum, and the doves in a mosaic portraying the Three Graces)
+Mausoleum of Galla Placidia: St. Paul (left) and St. Peter (right) in the attire of Roman senators and two drinking doves representing Christians achieving Divine Grace (you may wish to see the doves at Mausoleo di S. Costanza in Rome, which is very interesting to compare with this mausoleum, and the doves in a mosaic from Villa Adriana)

 Galla Placidia promoted the completion of a mosaic at S. Paolo fuori le Mura where again the two saints were depicted as senators.
 In Italy St. Peter and St. Paul were often associated in mosaics, statues and paintings, in particular in their role of judges of the sinners as at Ponte Sant'Angelo.
 It is something which had its roots in the history of Rome having a liking for pairs (Romulus and Remus, Castor and Pollux, the two consuls, etc).
 In addition the two saints were symbols of the military/nobility (Paul, a Roman soldier) and the clergy (Peter, the first Bishop of Rome), the two classes which dominated Italian society until the XIXth century.
 This association continues to the present day and modern churches are dedicated to them jointly.